 We welcome people of all ages who come to Holy Trinity to worship, walk the Labyrinth, take a class, learn at our preschool, pray, enjoy our gardens, volunteer, meet people, or learn to play a musical instrument at our Music School.
 Our volunteer and outreach ministries offer the opportunity to be involved in our mission: “to know Christ and make him known through an inward journey of faith and an outward journey of service, giving thanks to God in all things.”

 There are countless ways to get involved in the life of the Holy Trinity.
-Volunteer opportunities inside and outside the Church are listed in the Serve section of the website.
+Volunteer opportunities inside and outside the Church are listed in the Serve section of the website and in the Get Engaged brochure on our news page.
 You can also contact Mark Lile-King, Minister of Welcome, Engagement and Pastoral Care at or 336-272-6149 ext.
 272 and he will help you find a place to connect.

 Choirs are available for singers of every age.
 More details are in the Music section of the website.

-Men’s Fellowship meets on the first Monday of the month in the Haywood Duke Room at 6 p.m. for fellowship, followed by dinner and a speaker at 6:30 p.m.
+Women’s Fellowship meets on the third Monday of the month September - May in the Haywood Duke Room at 6 p.m. for fellowship, followed by dinner and a speaker at 6:30 p.m.
 All are welcome.
-Contact Jon Wall, , for more information.
+Contact Trude McCarty for more information.